junqiangchen/mnist_CNN/README.md

 > This is an example of MNIST Classification

 ## How to Use
-this is an introduction of how to learn deep learning
+this is an introduction of how to learn deep learning,just run the python script.

 ## Contact
 * https://github.com/junqiangchen